 None of these sacrifice your quality of life.
 But taken together, they could save one percent of your income (or more) every month.

-Don’t forget to join the uber-awesome One Percent Challenge Facebook Group!
+Don’t forget to join the uber-awesome Facebook Group to connect with people in the community!

 Learn How To Escape the 9-5